fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 16: Review and Reflection 2
 Our brains are full!
-Rather than more readings, let's apply the thinking and analytical approach from this class to contemporary put the woryou'll do a [Food Blog Analysis]((food-blog-analysis)
+Rather than more readings, let's apply the thinking and analytical approach from this class to contemporary sources, like a food blog.
+Your only thing to do this week is a  [Food Blog Analysis]((food-blog-analysis).

+We have read a lot about explicit dietary advice, but obviously a lot of what we "know" about health and diet comes from packages, ads, cookbooks, and so on.
+What can modern food blogs tell us about the relationship between food, health, and diet?
+What issues have we covered in class are present or missing?

 ### Mon 11/30
-- [Food Blog Analysis]((food-blog-analysis) pro tips video (link TBP).
-This will be more detail and a quick walk-thru example of how to do the food blog analysis (due Friday).
+- [Food Blog Analysis]((food-blog-analysis) pro tips VIDEO (link TBP).
+This video will provide a quick walk-thru example of how to do the food blog analysis (due Friday).

 ### Wed 12/02
 NO READING

 ### Fri 12/04
 {% include alert.html class='danger' title='Food Blog Analysis' text="
-As a preparatory exercise for the final, your [food blog analysis](food-blog-analysis) is due today.
-We have read a lot about explicit dietary advice, but obviously a lot of what we 'know' about health and diet comes from packages, ads, cookbooks, and so on.
-What can modern food blogs tell us about the relationship between food, health, and diet?
-What issues have we covered in class are present or missing?
+As a preparatory exercise for the [final course reflection](final-reflections), your [food blog analysis](food-blog-analysis) is due today.
 "%}